Is moral truth absolute or relative?

 Consider arguments between conservative and liberal Christians on the morality

-abortion, homosexuality, physician assisted suicide.
+of abortion, same-gender sexual behavior or minority sexual orientation, physician assisted suicide.
 Even

 from other eras, the disagreements become even more pronounced.